Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 IMG!!!

+By the vertex labels, we can clearly see that $a$ and $b$ correspond to two loops on $T^2$-- one longidutinal and one transversal, as we'd expect.

 ### The sphere

 As we've seen, $\Delta^3$ is a triangulation of $S^2$-- and so is any pyramid.
 To get something similar as we got for the cylinder and the torus, take a pyramid and cut the edges connecting triangles above the base, getting this figure: